 - Company Name

 The Way Lighthouse Uses Collected Information

-We use the information you provide about yourself only to fulfill the request.
-We do not share this information with outside parties except to the extent necessary to complete the request.
-We use return email addresses to answer the email we receive.
+Lighthouse uses the information you provide about yourself only to fulfill the request.
+Lighthouse does not share this information with outside parties except to the extent necessary to complete the request.
+Lighthouse uses return email addresses to answer the email Lighthouse receives.
 Such addresses are not used for any other purpose and are not shared with outside parties.
-Finally, we never use or share the personally identifiable information provided to us online in ways unrelated to the ones described above without also providing you an opportunity to opt-out or otherwise prohibit such unrelated uses.
+Finally, Lighthouse never uses or shares the personally identifiable information provided to Lighthouse online in ways unrelated to the ones described above without also providing you an opportunity to opt-out or otherwise prohibit such unrelated uses.

-As an ediscovery company, the majority of the data we collect and store is provided to us by our clients.
-Any data received from our clients is used solely for the business purpose defined in our agreements with our clients.
-It is not shared with third parties unless agreed upon with our clients.
-Any individual who is attempting to access data provided to Lighthouse by a client in order to correct, amend, or delete inaccurate data should contact the client directly.
-Any individual who would like to request any limits on sharing or use of their data should contact the client directly.
+As an ediscovery company, the majority of the data Lighthouse collects and stores is provided to Lighthouse by Lighthouse’s clients.
+Any data received from Lighthouse’s clients is used solely for the business purpose defined in Lighthouse agreements with Lighthouse’s clients.
+It is not shared with third parties unless agreed upon with Lighthouse’s clients.
+Any individual who is attempting to access data provided to Lighthouse by Lighthouse’s client in order to correct, amend, or delete inaccurate data should contact Lighthouse’s client directly.
+Any individual who would like to request any limits on sharing or use of their data should contact Lighthouse’s client directly.